What is infrastructure investment

 Infrastructure investment assists national, regional economic and social development by the provision of funding aimed at improving the performance of land transport infrastructure.

-The Australian Government is committing over $70 billion from the 2013 to 2014 financial year to the 2020 to 2021 financial year to transport infrastructure across Australia, using a combination of grant funding, loans and equity investments, to improve long-term productivity, increase and spread Australia's economic growth, and deliver higher incomes for Australians.
+The Australian Government committed over $75 billion for the next 10 years to transport infrastructure across Australia, using a combination of grant funding, loans and equity investments, to improve long-term productivity, increase and spread Australia's economic growth, and deliver higher incomes for Australians.

 The Australian Government promotes sustainable national and regional economic growth, development and connectivity by contributing to the development of an integrated National Network which: